beau4ta/employee-scheduler-project/README.md

 * Vick Phat

 ## Description:
 For this project, we decided to create an employee scheduler.
 With this application, a user will be able to sign up and then log in to view a calender.
 Within this calender, it will display the user's work schedule.
 The individuals who are not managers will only be able to see their respective schedules.
-If a user logs in and has the credentials of a manager, that individual will be able to access another page which will allow them to create a new schedule for an employee or delete an employees schedule.
+If a user logs in and has the credentials of a manager, that individual will be able to access another page which will allow them to create a new schedule for an employee.

 ## User_Story:
-I am an owner of a restaurant and I want an application that will allow my employees to sign in and allow them to view their work schedule.
+    * I am an owner of a restaurant and I want a simple application that will allow my employees to sign in and allow them to view their work schedule.
-I want my managers to be able to schedule the other employees.
+    * I want my managers to be able to set a schedule for themselves and also the other employees.
-I also want employees who are not managers to not be able to access the scheduling page.
+    * I also want employees who are not managers to not be able to access the scheduling page.

 ## Installation: